DeckerSU/komodo-explorers-install/README.md

 Corresponding daemons (komodod) for assets will be already started (see last step of ./install-explorer.sh).

-After install step is complete run `assets_changes.sh` to change block reward display for assets to 0.0001 and change assetname in explorer.
+After install step is complete run `assets-changes.sh` to change block reward display for assets to 0.0001 and change assetname in explorer.

 ### Ports Table